John McEnroe Didn't Know Who Mindy Kaling Was Pre-'Never Have I Ever'

-John McEnroe Didn't Know Who Mindy Kaling Was Before Narrating 'Never Have I Ever' (Exclusive)
+John McEnroe Didn't Know Who Mindy Kaling Was Before 'Never Have I Ever,' Talks Showtime Doc (Exclusive)

 John McEnroe made a name for himself out of a storied tennis career.
 But to some, he'll be known as the voice and narrator of Netflix's coming-of-age comedy, Never Have I Ever.
 For the retired tennis legend, McEnroe credits co-creator Mindy Kaling for thinking outside the box when it came to casting the voice inside Devi Vishwakumar, an Indian American teenage girl going through major life changes following the sudden death of her father.